openvinotoolkit/model_server/docs/mediapipe.md

 ## Node Types <a name="ovms-calculators"></a>

 "Each calculator is a node of a graph.
 The bulk of graph execution happens inside its calculators.
-Ovms has its own calculators but can also use newly developed calculators or reuse the existing calculators defined in the oryginal mediapipe repository."
+OVMS has its own calculators but can also use newly developed calculators or reuse the existing calculators defined in the original mediapipe repository."

-For more details you can visit mediapipe concept description - [Calculators Concept Page](https://developers.google.com/mediapipe/framework/framework_concepts/calculators) or Ovms specific calculators implementation - [Ovms Calculators Concept Page](https://github.com/openvinotoolkit/model_server/blob/releases/2023/0/src/mediapipe_calculators/calculators.md)
+For more details you can visit mediapipe concept description - [Calculators Concept Page](https://developers.google.com/mediapipe/framework/framework_concepts/calculators) or OVMS specific calculators implementation - [Ovms Calculators Concept Page](https://github.com/openvinotoolkit/model_server/blob/releases/2023/0/src/mediapipe_calculators/calculators.md)

 ## Graph proto files <a name="graph-proto"></a>